-As men age, the chances of low testosterone increase, which directly impact the aromatization of estrogen in turn impacting bone health.
+As men age, the chances of low testosterone increase, which directly impacts the aromatization of estrogen in turn impacting bone health.
 Studies have found that low testosterone contributes to osteoporosis in older men.
 Studies have also found that testosterone replacement therapy can help prevent or slow down bone loss.

 Other factors that impact bone health

 - Obesity is not only a risk factor for low testosterone, but also for fragile bones.
 The extra pounds add up to more load on the knees.
 Combining extra load with age adds extra pressure on the knees.
-The heavier load leads to the development of arthritis overtime.
+The heavier load leads to the development of arthritis over time.

 Most treatments for treatment plan start with a balanced diet with calcium and vitamin D rich foods combined with exercise.
 It’s also important to stop smoking.

-Chronic joint pain presents itself through swelling, redness, pain, loss of function and ongoing inflammation of joints.
+Chronic joint pain presents itself through swelling, redness, pain, loss of function, and ongoing inflammation of joints.

 Is joint pain treatable?

 Joint pain like osteoarthritis is treatable.
 While treatments like TRT may not lead to a completely pain-free life, managing the condition is certainly doable as the goal is to keep symptoms under control.

 There are several obvious causes of joint pain.
 Most of the pain is caused by trauma directly to the joint.
 Events like falling, receiving a direct blow to the joint, making a sudden change in direction, or making repetitive movements during training are all causes of traumatic joint injuries.

 As it relates to the knee could be: